There are various evidence-based treatments that have been found to help with anxiety problems and panic disorder. This page covers:

-You can read the National Institute for Health and Care Excellence (NICE) best-practice guidelines for treating anxiety disorders in full in English or Welsh on the NICE website.
+You can read the National Institute for Health and Care Excellence (NICE) best-practice guidelines for treating anxiety disorders in full on the NICE website.

 If you don’t know what is wrong with you, how do you know how to fix it?
 For me, actually being diagnosed with anxiety and panic disorder came as a relief!
 It meant that I wasn’t imagining the awful symptoms I’d been experiencing.

 Your doctor should offer you regular appointments to check how you're doing, and see how well any treatment is working for you.
 Different things work for different people, so if a particular medication or talking treatment doesn't work for you, your doctor should offer an alternative.

 If you've tried a range of treatments and none of them have helped, your doctor might refer you to a community mental health team (CMHT).
 This is is made up of a number of different healthcare professionals, such as psychiatrists and clinical psychologists.
 Your CMHT can assess you separately and offer you a personalised treatment plan.

 This is particularly recommended if:

 - your symptoms are making it very difficult to carry out everyday activities